Making the Grade

 The Business Impact

-Created 23 new features launched in the MVP phase alone.
+Launched in the MVP phase

 Beyond streamlining, this case proves that research-led design delivers measurable business value and honors the domain expertise that sets the company apart.
 This project cemented my playbook for complex, multi-stakeholder products: start with behavioral insight, design for the real workflow you find (not the one you wish existed), and make the system carry the complexity so users can succeed.